bliiir/todo/walkthrough.md

-# My First Django Project
+# Todo project walkthrough

-This walkthrough is closely related to the [djangoproject.com]( https://docs.djangoproject.com/en/2.1/intro/tutorial01/) tutorial but with screenshots and terminal output for the complete beginner.
+This tutorial is a first introduction to Django and is a more personal version of the [djangoproject.com]( https://docs.djangoproject.com/en/2.1/intro/tutorial01/) tutorial with screenshots and terminal output for the complete beginner.

 ## 1. Project Setup